markprompt/templates/chatgpt/README.md

-# AI Automations
+# ChatGPT for your content

-A Next.js application that triggers automations via API calls, such as cancelling a subscription or processing a refund.
+A Next.js application that automatically answers your team's questions based on the expert knowledge you have indexed.

 To get started, create a `.env.local` file at the root of the project, and add the following, replacing `<YOUR-PROJECT-KEY>` with your project key, which you can obtain in the Markprompt project settings: